BitMiracle/Docotic.Pdf.Samples/Samples/Security/OpenCertificateProtectedDocument/README.md

-# Open document encrypted with a certificate
+# Open PDF document encrypted with a certificate in C# and VB.NET
 This sample shows how to open PDF documents protected with certificates in C# and VB.NET.

 If you have a matching certificate installed in the X.509 certificate store used by the current user, there is no need to do anything special.
 [The library](https://bitmiracle.com/pdf-library/) will find and use the certificate automatically.